Patch (computing): Source code patching

-Video games

-Video games receive patches to fix compatibility problems after their initial release just like any other software, but they can also be applied to change game rules or algorithms.
-These patches may be prompted by the discovery of exploits in the multiplayer game experience that can be used to gain unfair advantages over other players.
-Extra features and gameplay tweaks can often be added.
-These kinds of patches are common in first-person shooters with multiplayer capability, and in MMORPGs, which are typically very complex with large amounts of content, almost always rely heavily on patches following the initial release, where patches sometimes add new content and abilities available to players.
-Because the balance and fairness for all players of an MMORPG can be severely corrupted within a short amount of time by an exploit, servers of an MMORPG are sometimes taken down with short notice in order to apply a critical patch with a fix.

-Companies sometimes release games knowing that they have bugs.
-Computer Gaming Worlds Scorpia in 1994 denounced "companies—too numerous to mention—who release shoddy product knowing they can get by with patches and upgrades, and who make pay-testers of their customers".

-In software development

-Patches sometimes become mandatory to fix problems with libraries or with portions of source code for programs in frequent use or in maintenance.
-This commonly occurs on very large-scale software projects, but rarely in small-scale development.
+A patch for source code defines how to modify the text of code files.
+Such a patch is usually a text file that encodes the differences between two versions of a file.
+As this type of patch is often created via the diff command, the patch file is also a diff file.

-In open-source projects, the authors commonly receive patches or many people publish patches that fix particular problems or add certain functionality, like support for local languages outside the project's locale.
+Source code patching is common for an open-source software project.
+Maintainers receive patches or people publish patches that fix problems and add functionality; like support for local languages outside the project's locale.
 In an example from the early development of the Linux kernel (noted for publishing its complete source code), Linus Torvalds, the original author, received hundreds of thousands of patches from many programmers to apply against his original version.

 The Apache HTTP Server originally evolved as a number of patches that Brian Behlendorf collated to improve NCSA HTTPd, hence a name that implies that it is a collection of patches ("a patchy server").
 The FAQ on the project's official site states that the name 'Apache' was chosen from respect for the Native American Indian tribe of Apache.
 However, the 'a patchy server' explanation was initially given on the project's website.